Consumer demand for cannabis-infused beverages and its impact on the economic sustainability of local farms and craft beverage producers

 • Sustainable Communities: local and regional food systems

-The 2018 Farm Bill also legalized the production of industrialized hemp, offering yet another specialty crop for local farmers to consider.
+The 2018 Farm Bill also legalized industrialized hemp production, offering yet another specialty crop for local farmers to consider.
 Industrialized hemp has several end-uses including fiber and feed, but the use of particular relevance here is the commodity’s cannabidiol (CBD) content.
 While countless CBD products have entered commerce—from CBD-infused muscle rubs to lotions to edible food and beverage—little is known about the long-run potential for cannabis-infused products, leaving farmers wondering about the economic longevity of producing for the industry.
+Further, many states have cannabis with tetrahydrocannabinol (THC), which could serve as an economic complement or substitute for craft beverages.
+Loopholes in the 2018 Farm Bill also allowed states without recreational cannabis to produce and distribute certain types of THC-infused products.
+It is unknown to what extent this policy reform will impact craft beverage markets and stakeholders across alcohol and cannabis supply chains (from the farm to the end consumer).

-The proposal outlined here, titled “Consumer preference for alcohol and cannabis products and its impact on the economic sustainability of local farms and craft beverage producers,” considers analyzing consumer preference for alcohol and cannabis products to uncover the preferences for the two goods and identity the demand for cannabis-infused, non-alcoholic beverages.
-In achieving these objectives, we will evaluate how cannabis reform is likely to affect the alcohol supply chain, and we will offer market insight to farmers and craft beverage producers on how to adapt to these evolving markets to mitigate risk and uncertainty.
+This project analyzes consumer preference for alcohol and cannabis products to uncover the preferences for the two goods and identify the demand for cannabis-infused, non-alcoholic beverages.
+In achieving these objectives, we evaluate how these recent reforms will likely affect the alcohol supply chain and offer market insight to farmers and craft beverage producers on how to adapt to these evolving markets.

 We identify three primary learning outcomes associated with this grant proposal.
-First is a more thorough understanding of the alcohol and cannabis laws regulating production, distribution, and commerce, with an emphasis on the North Central region.
-This understanding will be obtained through a review of the academic literature and state policies.
-Knowledge will be disseminated to our target audience, including craft beverage producers and farmers, through various outreach and extension outlets, increasing awareness on the laws regulating farmer, producer, and consumer behavior.
+First is a more thorough understanding of the alcohol and cannabis laws regulating production, distribution, and commerce, emphasizing the North Central region.
+This includes analyzing the loopholes in the 2018 Farm Bill that have allowed select THC-infused beverage sales in states without recreational cannabis.
+This understanding is obtained through a review of the academic literature and state/federal policies.
+Knowledge is disseminated to our target audience through presentations at conferences and workshops, academic publications, and media engagement.

-Second, by identifying consumer preference for alcohol and cannabis products, we will calculate substitution patterns, or elasticities, within the industry.
-Generating this knowledge and sharing it with our target audience will leave members of the alcohol supply chain better equipped to manage these evolving markets.
+Second, by identifying consumer preferences for alcohol and cannabis products, we analyze anticipated purchasing patterns within these industries.
+Generating and sharing this knowledge with our target audience will leave members of the alcohol supply chain better equipped to manage these evolving markets.

-The final learning outcome is understanding demand for alternative beverages, as this demand affects farmers and beverage producers alike.
-Uncovering consumer demand for cannabis-infused beverages will equip farmers and beverage producers with the knowledge they need to make production decisions.
+The final learning outcome is understanding the demand for hemp-derived beverages, as this demand affects farmers and beverage producers alike.
+Uncovering consumer demand for cannabis-infused beverages will equip farmers and beverage producers with the knowledge to make production decisions.

 The proposal also has three intended action outcomes.
-Primarily, for small scale farmers with specialty crops, the expected output will better inform decision making on niche crop selection, mitigating uncertainty about the longevity of these markets, which in turn increases expected profits.
+Primarily, the expected output will better inform decision-making on niche crop selection, mitigating uncertainty about the longevity of these markets.
 Next, the output will influence local craft beverage producers' production decisions as they continue to innovate.
 Finally, the proposal seeks to heighten industry collaboration amongst stakeholders across the alcohol and cannabis supply chains, increasing market coordination, participation, and lobbying efforts.